Here's a selection of questions often asked by people interested in our training courses:

-I can't vouch for how successful people are after the training, but here's a list of some of the websites of people who've trained with me.
-You'll see that some have integrated financial coaching into an existing practice and not exclusively offering financial coaching:
+We can't vouch for how successful people are after the training, but here's a list of some of the websites of people who've trained with us.
+You'll see that some have integrated financial coaching into an existing practice and not exclusively offering financial coaching.

 The training is held in a central part of Brighton, in the North Laines area.
 There's a large range of accommodation in the surrounding area to accomodate any budget, from cheap hotels/guesthouses to boutique hotels/guesthouses or Airbnbs.
 You could check the following sites: